tiburona/mbamk/README.md

-For developing an intuitive sense of the XNAT container service, an interface to the Docker daemon MBAM uses to launch Docker containers, you may be interested in working through [this tutorial](https://github.com/MIND-NYSPI/xnat-cs-tutorial/blob/master/tutorial.md), written by one of the MBAM developers, Katie Surrence.
+For developing an intuitive sense of the XNAT container service, an interface to the Docker daemon MBAM uses to launch Docker containers, you may be interested in working through [this tutorial](https://github.com/MIND-NYSPI/xnat-cs-tutorial/blob/master/tutorial.md).
 You may find it more user friendly than the XNAT docs.